tauri-apps/awesome-tauri/README.md

 - [tauri-plugin-view](https://github.com/ecmel/tauri-plugin-view) - View and share files on mobile.
 - [tauri-remote-ui](https://github.com/DraviaVemal/tauri-remote-ui) - Make you web app bundle available as web page for test and development.
 - [taurpc](https://github.com/MatsDK/TauRPC) - Typesafe IPC wrapper for Tauri commands and events.
+- [Victauri](https://github.com/4DA-Systems/victauri) ![v2] - Full-stack testing and introspection: DOM, IPC, Rust backend, and database from one test or AI agent (MCP) - no WebDriver or CDP.

 ### Integrations